Steve Wozniak's new venture takes aim at space junk – KION546

 Much of the data will be publicly available, as it will be today on Privateer’s website.
 But the program also aims to give satellite operators precise information that could help them confidently avert potential collisions in space or even help navigate spacecraft that could one day snag garbage and drag it out of orbit, which is where the money-making side comes in.
 Satellite operators hoping to ensure their satellites aren’t on a collision course, Privateer hopes, will pay for the expertise Privateer lends them.
 (Fielding declined to share specific price points.)

 There are services out there already that attempt to do this.
 The US government has long served as the world’s de facto space traffic cop, keeping the largest catalog of objects in space and alerting satellite operators — via an email service — about potential collisions.
-A few commercial services also exist, including LeoLabs and Analytical Graphics Inc., or AGI.
+A few commercial services also exist, including LeoLabs and Compsoc, a spin off from Analytical Graphics Inc., or AGI.

 But Jah and Fielding said Privateer plans to go after information that others aren’t, making their database more precise.
 They hope to build a catalog so detailed it will not only show where a piece of spaceborne garbage is, but also tell you what shape and size it is and where the garbage came from — i.e. is it a hunk of that defunct Russian satellite that collided with a US telecom satellite in 2009?
 Or shrapnel from a Chinese or Russian or American military exercise in which they blew up their own satellites?